 Sometimes you have a great OKR in the making but no idea how to measure it.
 You might not be ready for this great OKR in this quarter.
 You may need a prerequisite initiative to make sure you can measure this thing and then tackle it in the next quarter.
 If you like, you can try creating an OKR around ensuring you can measure the KPI you want to use in your “real” OKR.
 For example, if you don’t know what percentage of new staff have a working laptop on day one, you could create an OKR to get 100% of new starters to fill out an onboarding survey about their experience including a question on whether they were able to log into their machine on day one.

 Need help with your next OKR setting workshop?

 Check out my OKR consulting packages.

 One more thing… it’s okay to disagree!
 It’s okay to have a different viewpoint and enough backbone to express it.
-It is NOT okay to let that viewpoint prevent you (or the team) from committing to a clear course of action.
+It is NOT okay to let that viewpoint prevent you or – worse – an entire team from committing to a clear course of action.
 Use the OKR workshop to explain your position as precisely, fully, and openly as you can.
 At the same time, commit to really hearing the viewpoints of others.
 Then get out of the way, make the best decision you can, and commit to it.